-Tamar is a co-founder, one is one of a Board member the Spectri board of Directors and Program Coordinator for Spectri since 1997.
+Tamar is a co-founder and Chair of the Board, and Program Coordinator for Spectri since 1997.
 She earned her PhD in Technical Science in 1986, and also is an Associate Professor at Akaki Tsereteli State University (ATSU), where she was a member of the Faculty Council from 2012 -2015.
 Since 2006 she has participated in the Trans-European Mobility Project for University Studies (TEMPUS) of ATSU in the field of the modernization of teaching methods of engineering education, and has visited different leading engineering universities in the EU.

 Tamar’s main interest is community advocacy to help people solve their social and healthcare problems.
 During the years, she has focused on Spectri projects that help the community protect their living and environmental conditions, preserve their working abilities, and help people with mental problems to be involved in society.

 Lali has been with Spectri from the date of founding.
 She is one of a Board member the Spectri board of Directors since 2010.
 She earned her PhD in Chemical Science in 1997.
 From 1997 to the present, Lali has worked at Spectri as the Ecological Program Manager and has been an important part of the project team.